Hannah Karema Tumukunde: Pageantry

-Miss Uganda pageant 2023
+Miss Uganda 2023

-During the 2023 Miss Uganda competition, Karema beat other 20 contestants to win the Miss Uganda crown at UMA multipurpose hall in Kampala.
-She was awarded a Toyota Wish and a direct pass to represent Uganda at the Miss World pageant.
+Karema entered the Miss Uganda 2023 pageant held at the UMA Multipurpose Hall in Kampala, where she competed alongside 20 other contestants for the national title.
+At the conclusion of the event, Karema was ultimately crowned Miss Uganda 2023 and was awarded a Toyota Wish and a direct pass to represent Uganda at the Miss World pageant.